 My thoughts and impressions

 There is no other way I can word this – we adored The Blue Door.
 We were travelling with friends and family and the set up was perfect for us.
 The house was beautiful, had everything we needed and we loved the privacy of having our own pool.
 We loved the house so much, we had our Flytographer shoot in there – it was that perfect.
 We also got a lot of inspiration in terms of decor, and have brought lots of things from the Blue Door home – and by that, I mean that we went to West Elm and Jonathan Adler and bought quite a few things!

 And I am pretty sure we will go back in the future.

 Disclaimer and fact box: I paid a discounted rate on some nights during our stay, but opinions are, as always my own.
-For more information, visit The Blue Door booking page.
+The Blue Door rents for $450/$750/night.